neha05singh/Hypotheses-Testing-Case-Study/README.md

 the facility, out of the total number of residents
  CI (%): The percentage of critical incident reports written that month, out of the total number of residents

-AnalytixLabs, Website: www.analytixlabs.co.in Email: info@analytixlabs.co.in phone: +91-95-55-219007
-BUSINESS PROBLEM-4
+**BUSINESS PROBLEM-4**
-BACKGROUND: Software development projectstypically follow six basic phases: Requirements, design, implementation (and integration), testing (validation), deployment (installation) and maintenance.
+_BACKGROUND:_ Software development projectstypically follow six basic phases: Requirements, design, implementation (and integration), testing (validation), deployment (installation) and maintenance.
 First, general requirements are gathered, and the scope of the functionality is defined.
 Then, alternative scenarios for the required functionality are developed and